IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Recovery Systems.md

 If txn undoes and then redoes it called repeating history.

-If both start and commit/abort present we do a redo if only start there no ending tags we do an undo
+If both start and commit/abort present we do a redo
+If only start there no ending tags we do an undo

 Undo/Redo are time consuming hence to streamline we use checkpoints concept `<checkpoint L>` onto stable storage where L is list of txns active at time of checkpoint.